 Found your dream home and keen to buy it as soon as possible?
-Our inside tips on how to buy a house will help you seal the deal.
+Our inside tips on how to buy a property will help you seal the deal.

 In this short video, property TV presenter Jonnie Irwin explains the process of buying a home, from saving for a deposit to moving in.

-For a more detailed overview of what will happen, what order it'll happen in and how long it's likely to take, see our step-by-step guide to moving house.
+- For a more detailed guide to what will happen, what order it'll happen in and how long it's likely to take, see our step-by-step guide to moving house.

 Hold-ups in the property chain when buying or selling a home are common.
-It can also be tough to buy a house or flat in a competitive market, even if you've offered more money than another buyer.
+It can also be tough to buy a house or flat in a competitive market, even if you've made a higher offer than another buyer.

 However, there are things you can do to help the process go smoothly and secure your property sooner rather than later...

-1. First-time buyer?
-Make sure the vendor knows this
+3. First-time buyer?
+Make sure the seller knows this

-First-time buyers hold a strong position when it comes to buying a house.
-Estate agents and vendors alike will regard you as a good bet since you have none of the complications associated with being part of a chain.
+First-time buyers are in a strong position when it comes to buying a property.
+Estate agents and sellers alike will regard you as a good bet since you have none of the complications associated with being part of a chain.

-Go further: Buying my first home: what do I need to know? - a comprehensive guide
+Find out more: Buying my first home: what do I need to know?
+A comprehensive guide.

-2. Moving from a home you already own?
-Sell it first
+4. Moving from a property you already own?
+Find a buyer first

 If you own the property you're currently living in, find a buyer for it before you begin to look for your new home.
 You’ll avoid the disappointment of missing out because someone else has the funds immediately available, and will be a more appealing prospect to agents and sellers.

-Go further: How to sell your house - tips and a video to help you sell your home quickly and for the best price
+Find out more: How to sell your house – tips and a video to help you sell your home quickly and for the best price.

-It's often best to find a solicitor or licensed conveyancer through recommendation.
-If you choose a solicitor, make sure they specialise in property and have a good reputation for moving quickly.
-Conveyancers have a bit of a reputation for slowing down the home-moving process but if you choose a good one this is less likely to be the case.
+It's often best to find a solicitor or licensed conveyancer through a recommendation.
+If you choose a solicitor, make sure they specialise in property.
+Conveyancing has a bit of a reputation for slowing down the home-moving process, but if you choose a good firm this is less likely to be the case.

-We've researched the market to find a conveyancing firm that we believe offers a reliable, trustworthy and efficient service, and have formed a partnership with them to help make conveyancing simpler.
-Click to find out more about Which?
+We've researched the market to find a conveyancing firm that we believe offers a reliable, trustworthy and efficient service, and have formed a partnership with them to help make the process simpler.
+Find out more about Which?
 Conveyancing.

-In this video, experienced conveyancer Gillian White explains how she used her expertise to buy her own home.
+In this video, experienced property solicitor Gillian White explains how she used her expertise to buy her own home.